Simon Bowes-Lyon, 19th Earl of Strathmore and Kinghorne: Biography

-Strathmore was born on 18 June 1986 into the Bowes-Lyon family.
+Simon Patrick Bowes-Lyon was born on 18 June 1986 into the Bowes-Lyon family.
 His father, Michael Bowes-Lyon, 18th Earl of Strathmore and Kinghorne, was a politician, soldier, and businessman, as well as a hereditary peer.
 His mother is Isobel Weatherall, daughter of Captain Anthony Edward Weatherall.
 He attended Sunningdale School.
 His parents divorced in 2004.

-Strathmore is a great-great-nephew of Queen Elizabeth The Queen Mother and thus a second cousin once removed of King Charles III and third cousin of his son, Prince William.
+Strathmore is a great-great-nephew of Queen Elizabeth the Queen Mother and thus a second cousin once removed of King Charles III and third cousin of his son, Prince William.
 In 2002, he walked alongside his father and members of the royal family behind the coffin of the Queen Mother during her funeral.

 On his father's death on 27 February 2016, the then-Lord Glamis succeeded as 19th Earl.
 In 2019, he was living at Glamis Castle.
-Running the Glamis estate includes work with Reiver Travel, which arranges exclusive holidays in Scotland.
 In 2017 Strathmore decided to renovate Glamis House, a property on his estate and a childhood home of the Queen Mother, for use as a self-catering holiday home.
 From 2016 to 2018, he was a director of Ark Hill Wind Farm Ltd. Strathmore is the chieftain of the Strathmore Highland Games, which takes place annually in the grounds of Glamis Castle.